More Industry Leadership

 “The Crossings brings people together in unique and exceptional experiences that keep them wanting more.” - Mark Fitzgerald, President and COO, High Real Estate Group LLC

-The Crossings at Conestoga Creek is all about unique, memorable, social, entertaining, and interactive experiences.
+The Crossings at Conestoga Creek is all about a unique, socially-interactive, memorable experience for living, shopping, and visiting.
 From Wegmans, the grocery store anchor Lancastrians overwhelmingly wanted most, to Main Street-style retail shopping, luxurious apartment living, a 7-screen movie theater, a Residence Inn by Marriott, and more, The Crossings is a unique destination that draws people together.

-High adheres to smart-growth principles that ensure that development is environmentally sensitive, economically viable, community-oriented, and sustainable.
-So from the outset, the project was predicated on satisfying the overarching smart-growth questions that determine its contribution to making Lancaster more livable and vibrant.
+High adheres to smart-growth principles that ensure that our development is environmentally sensitive, economically viable, community-oriented, and sustainable.
+So from the outset, this project was predicated on satisfying the overarching smart-growth questions that determine its contribution to making Lancaster more livable and vibrant.

 Here's a short summary that sets forth the questions and outlines ways in which The Crossings helps to address them.

 First, how can the project be integrated into the overall development pattern of the region?
-Built within the urban growth corridor, The Crossings is ideally located by existing retail and parkland and the major Route 30 artery at Harrisburg Pike, which is within three miles of Lancaster City.
+Built within the urban growth corridor, The Crossings is ideally located near existing retail and recreational space and is on the major Route 30 artery at Harrisburg Pike, which is only three miles from Lancaster City.
 The development is consistent with Places 2040, the comprehensive plan put forth by the Lancaster County Planning Commission.

-Next, how can the project be made sustainable so that it draws and retains jobs and grows businesses as well as serves the community?
+Next, how is the project sustainable, does it draw and create jobs, grow businesses and serve the community?
 The Crossings is an exceptional place due in large part to the extensive work and preparation that helped secure the highest caliber anchor.
 As they say, there's truly a there there, and it starts with Wegmans.
 The project produces $2 million per year in property taxes including $1.5 million per year in new tax revenue for Manheim Township School District, $200,000 in Manheim Township taxes, and $300,000 in Lancaster County taxes.

 How can the project protect open space and ensure the best use of resources along the fringes of our communities?
-The Crossings is the result of careful market analysis and addresses the growing demand for retail and hotel space, but also multi-family.
+The Crossings is the result of careful market analysis and addresses the growing demand for retail, hospitality, and multi-family space.
 This helps take development pressure off outlying areas, reducing sprawl, protecting farms, and preserving the character of Lancaster County.
 The project incorporates best practices for development density and stormwater management.

 High has more than 2000 talented and dedicated co-workers, and we’re always trying to make this great team even better.
 A rewarding career awaits you.
 If you believe that your talents are a fit here, please get in touch.APPLY NOW